 The Agency implemented changes effective December 18, 2012 to its first mortgage and down payment and closing cost assistance programs.
 The Agency streamlined its single-family first mortgage program by combining its Minnesota Mortgage Program and its Community Activity Set Aside Program under the new name Start Up.
-The Agency retained modified versions of its two down payment and closing cost assistance programs, which provide assistance through interest-free and deferred repayment loans to lower-income borrowers, and it added a third option, an interest-bearing, fully-amortizing down payment and closing cost assistance loan, as further described below under the caption "Other Programs."
+The Agency retained a modified version of an interest-free, deferred repayment loan for down payment and closing cost assistance for lower-income borrowers and added a second option for such assistance, an interest-bearing, fully-amortizing loan, as further described below under the caption "Other Programs."